 - Begin by applying for financial aid just as if you were remaining on campus by filing the FAFSA by UVM's priority deadline.

 - Contact the Office of International Education (OIE) to begin the GoAbroad process.

-- Part of the iAbroad process to receive financial aid includes completing a budget sheet where students list and provide documentation of all eligible expenses for their program.
+- Part of the GoAbroad process to receive financial aid includes completing a budget sheet where students list and provide documentation of all eligible expenses for their program.
 For assistance in completing their budget sheet, students should attend a Budget Sheet Help Session.
 Completed budget sheets and cost documentation are provided by the student to Student Financial Services.

 - SFS will provide students with a financial aid award based on eligible expenses for their program.

 - Students are registered for OSSP to ensure that they remain classified as a UVM student and eligible for financial aid.

 What expenses are eligible?

 - Only required expenses associated with the study abroad program plus a standard allowance for cost of living and local transportation can be covered through financial aid.
-Specific expenses that can be covered through financial aid for your program abroad are based upon the budget sheet created as part of the iAbroad process.
+Specific expenses that can be covered through financial aid for your program abroad are based upon the budget sheet created as part of the GoAbroad process.

 - Required expenses generally include: tuition, fees, housing and meals, books, and round-trip airfare.